MBJaeger/war/README.md

 3) On each hand played, three burpees are assigned to the player with the highest card value, zero to the player with the lowest card value.

 4) When a player reaches 15 burpees the game ENDS.

- 6) Both players get to do the amount of burpees on their scoreboard (the loser will always have 15).
+ 6) Both players get to do the amount of burpees on their scoreboard (the winner will always have 15).

 ---